AD | This project is in collaboration with Gorilla Glue, but all opinions are my own

 How To Make The Lego Photo Frame

-1. First, remove the glass and backing of the photo frame.
-Then spray the frame and Lego Minifigures any colour you like.
+Step 1: First, remove the glass and backing of the photo frame.
+Then spray the frame and Lego Minifigures in any colour you like.
 I sprayed my Lego Minifigures and the frames the same colour.

-If the frame is a gift for someone then it might be an idea to choose their favourite colour or one that will fit their decor.
+If the frame is a gift for someone, it might be an idea to choose their favourite colour or one that will fit their decor.
 It is best to spray paint outside or in a well-ventilated room.

-2. Once the paint on both the frame and the Lego has dried, decide whether you want the finished Lego Minifigure frame in portrait or landscape mode.
+Step 2: Once the paint on the frame and the Lego have dried, decide whether you want the finished Lego Minifigure frame in portrait or landscape mode.
 This will, of course, depend on what photo you intend to use.

-Next, glue two Lego Minifigures to the front of the frame at the bottom using Gorilla Super Glue Precise Gel.
+Next, glue two Lego Minifigures to the front of the frame at the bottom using Super Glue Precise Gel.
 Prepare the glue by puncture sealing the tube of glue with the white nozzle.
-Then just apply a small amount of the Gorilla Super Glue Precise Gel to the back of one of the Lego Minifigures.
+Then apply a small amount of the glue to the back of one of the Lego Minifigures.
 Then press the figure firmly to the photo frame.
 Hold in place for about 10-45 seconds.

 Repeat with the other Lego Minifigure.
 Stick this second Lego Minifigure approximately 11cm away from the first Lego figure.

-4. Once the chalkboard paint has dried, using a chalk marker write on the jumbo sticks.
+Step 4: Write on the jumbo sticks using a chalk marker once the chalkboard paint has dried.
 I wrote “Happy Father’s Day” on one side and “Happy Birthday” on the other.

-5. To finish off, put the photo inside the Lego Minifigure frame and then place the chalkboard sign in the Lego figure’s hands.
+Step 5: To finish off, put the photo inside the Lego Minifigure frame and place the chalkboard sign in the Lego figure’s hands.

-When you feel like a change you can simply turn the chalkboard stick sign over or simply write another one.
+You can turn the chalkboard stick sign over when you feel like a change or simply write another one.

 You can use many other things to make a DIY picture frame, including a shoebox lid to make an upcycled picture frame.